RARITY GALLERY is a contemporary art gallery established by Vassilis Matsaidonis and Christos Nikolaou in 1994 in the centre of Mykonos.

 Marc Sijan creates incredibly hyperrealistic sculptures depicting ordinary people and capturing a life force in full swing.

 Daniel Firman is inspired by artistic practices such as performance, dance and installation and thus his sculptures have the particularity to be a condensed process rather than motionless representations.
 Georg Scheele, the abstract form of his Carrara marble sculptures are all intertwined paths and loops.
-Fotis, the distinguished Greek sculptor who emphasises on clean geometrical lines that balance forms inherent in his materials with the symbolic allusions of representational art.
+Fotis,, the distinguished Greek sculptor, who emphasises on a synthetic process from forms of the human body, trees and elements of Technology represents a contemporary anthropocentric Art.

 RARITY GALLERY’s collection accompanies the main artistic movements of our times allowing different and state-of-the art readings of contemporary art.